LarsBehrenberg/IA-prototype/content/posts/paul-cezanne.md

       <h4><img src="logo/palette.png"> Interesting fact...</h4>

-      <p>When Chocquet bought a small Cezanne nude he was worried about what his wife would think and so Renoir pretended that it belonged to him!</p>
+      When Chocquet bought a small Cezanne nude he was worried about what his wife would think and so Renoir pretended that it belonged to him!

       </div>